-Forest Lodge specialises in the care of older people who are mentally frail with confusion, dementia or Alzheimer's disease, the staff team is skilled in this specialist care.
+Forest Lodge specialises in the care of older people who are mentally frail with confusion, dementia or Alzheimer's disease, and the staff team is skilled in this specialist care.

 The house has single and shared rooms, many with en-suite WC facilities.
 All rooms have been individually designed and decorated and are furnished comfortably.
 In addition, there are three spacious lounges, a large airy dining room and two purpose-built activity rooms.
-Forest Lodge also has two reminiscence areas which are very popular including a country store and cafe area.
+Forest Lodge also has two reminiscence areas, which are very popular, including a country store and café area.

 - Experienced staff team

 - Home cooked food using fresh local produce

 - Special diets catered for

 Nursing care is of prime importance and is provided 24 hours a day by qualified staff under the personal supervision of the Registered Manager.
 Local GPs visit the home regularly and are on call at all times.

 SHC has access to a range of trusted external therapists - physiotherapy, occupational therapy and reflexology are available on request.
 Experts are available to advise on any aspect of an individual's care, recreational pursuits or environment.